scokobro/professional-identity/profIdent-draft1.md

 See +nsk Ethics Guide[^guide]

-Should be noted that the subject of the +nsk code is 'the newspaper', rather than the individual journalist
+Should be noted that the subject of the +nsk code is 'the newspaper', rather than the individual journalist.

 ### Company Guides ###